Code-Institute-Submissions/ci-milestone-project1/README.md

 - Able to navigate to each section of the site smoothly without demand of clicking the return button
 - Able to view the photos of Maxx cafe and its resident cats
 - Able to subscribe for the latest workshop information
-- Able to see the contact information of Maxx Cafe and interact with the embedded map
+- Able to see the contact information for Maxx Cafe and interact with the embedded map
 - Able to submit their questions via the Enquiries form
 - Able to follow Maxx Cafe on a variety of social media pages
 - Able to see the background and mission statement of Maxx Cafe